-Note 35 contains information about the assumptions relating to fair value estimation of financial instruments.
+Note 17 contains information about the assumptions relating to fair value estimation of investment properties.
+Note 37 contains information about the assumptions relating to fair value estimation of financial instruments.
 There are no critical accounting judgements involved in the application of the Group's accounting policies except for the valuation of certain financial instruments as set out in note 2.5.3.

-2.3 Subsidiaries
+2.3 Subsidiaries and non-controlling interests